-The first meetings of the Electoral Reform Society, then known as the Proportional Representation Society, quickly settled on the Single Transferable Vote (STV) as the best option for electoral reform.
+The Electoral Reform Society has long found the Single Transferable Vote (STV) to be the best option for electoral reform.
 The ERS still promotes STV to this day, although there have been a few tweaks to the original idea over the last century.

 With STV, each constituency elects a small group of MPs and voters rank candidates according to their preferences.
 To work out who gets elected, you first need to work out the quota.
 Candidates that exceed the quota are elected, with any surplus votes (total votes minus the quota) transferred to each voter’s next choice as indicated on the ballot paper.